ngyuilun/EC-Graph/README.md

 <img src="figures/2JCW_A.png">

-* This cxc files can be downloaded from /figures/2JCW_A_mcsa.cxc
+* This cxc files can be downloaded at /figures/2JCW_A_mcsa.cxc

 ### Predictions of AlphaFold-2-predicted structures